christophercrouzet/zero/README.md

 Zero
 ====

-Zero is a bunch of single-files libraries for C/C++.
+Zero is a bunch of single-file libraries for C/C++.

 It is written in C89 at the exception of a couple of features borrowed from C99, namely fixed-width integer types and variadic macros.